ldsands/UsefulCodeSnippets/programming_languages/python/python_commands.md

     print(f"Completed function in {round(elapsed_time, 3)} minutes")
     ```

-- printing the current time - sometimes you need to know about what time something happened this can do that by printing the current time
+- Printing the current time - sometimes you need to know about what time something happened this can do that by printing the current time

     ```Python
     def print_current_time():